crazy010323/epic-nfts-smart-contract/README.md

-# On-Chain NFT Minting Project with HardHat
+# DApps ( On-Chain NFT Minting Project with HardHat )

 This smart contract allows users to mint a collection of NFTs.
 Also provides a test js code for testing/auditing/deploying.